-The first component of a business model is its value proposition How They Work is a promise that a business makes to its customers.
-Most businesses have multiple value propositions, each delivered through a product or service.
-For example, the health care industry has multiple value propositions, including promises made to consumers or customers.
+The first component of a business model is its value proposition.
+How They Work is a promise that a business makes to its customers.
+Most businesses have multiple value propositions; each delivered through a product or service.
+For example, the healthcare industry has multiple value propositions, including promises made to consumers or customers.
 To deliver on these promises, a company must have resources.

 Business models also include the details of production and distribution.
 The information in a business model enables a company to determine its cost structure and target market.
 It also describes the distribution strategy, marketing plan, and potential partnership opportunities.
-The main purpose of a business model is to help a company deliver value to consumers for the lowest cost possible.
+The primary purpose of a business model is to help a company deliver value to consumers for the lowest cost possible.

 Components Of A Business Model

 The components of a business model can vary according to the nature of the business.
 The components are largely based on the type of products or services sold, the expected expenses, and the target market.
 It is important to note that a business model can change if unforeseen events or circumstances force the organization to rethink its initial plan.
-A business model can be helpful to a new company when making important decisions about management, employees, and the way it will operate.
+A business model can be helpful to a new company when making important decisions about management, employees, and how it will operate.

 The core of a business model is the company’s value proposition.
-This includes the products or services a company sells, the benefits they offer their customers, and how it differentiates itself from competitors.
+This includes the products or services a company sells, the benefits they offer its customers, and how it differentiates itself from competitors.
 In addition, the value proposition should detail the specific market segments a business operates in.

 When creating your business model, you should focus on the activities that are most important to your business model.
 These activities are key to fulfilling your value proposition, reaching and retaining target customer segments, and generating long-term revenue streams.
 These activities will vary according to the type of business you are establishing.
 For example, an organization that relies on channel management and 3 rd party contracts will have different key activities than one that focuses on product development.